Martial arts: Martial arts fraud

 Asian martial arts experienced a surge of popularity in the West during the 1970s, and the rising demand resulted in numerous low quality or fraudulent schools.
 Fueled by fictional depictions in martial arts movies, this led to the ninja craze of the 1980s in the United States.
 There were also numerous fraudulent ads for martial arts training programs, inserted into comic books circa the 1960s and 1970s, which were read primarily by adolescent boys.

-In the seventies, lower ranks (kyu) began to be given colorful belts to show progress.
+In the seventies, lower ranks (Kyū) began to be given colorful belts to show progress.
 This proved to be commercially viable and colored-belt systems were adopted into many martial arts schools and systems, this also led to exploitation within many martial arts degree mills (also known as McDojos and belt factories) as a means to generate additional cash.
 This was covered in the Penn & Teller: Bullshit! episode "Martial Arts" (June 2010).

 Fraudulent martial arts practitioners are still common across the world.
 Martial arts fraudsters will often run their classes with a cult-like mentality.
 Another red flag around this is that they discourage cross-training in other martial arts styles or make it deliberately difficult to leave.
 They often teach techniques which are ineffective and dangerous that are likely to give practitioners a false sense of security and even claim that they can perform "no-touch K.O's".
 Instructors of "McDojo's" often make outlandish claims about their own success or in many cases self-promote themselves to the rank of 10th Dan Black Belt or even claim to have invented their own style of martial art which claims to be more effective or deadlier than "other styles".